Rickson Mansiamina

-Luyindula Rickson Mansiamina (born 9 July 1997 in Bredäng, Stockholm) is an unattached Swedish footballer who plays as a midfielder.
+Luyindula Rickson Mansiamina (born 9 July 1997 in Bredäng) is a Swedish footballer who plays as a midfielder for Täby FK.

 Career

 He played for three Stockholm clubs in his youth; Enskede IK, Bagarmossen Kärrtorp BK and Hammarby IF, before joining AIK's youth academy in 2011.
 In 2016, he went on loan to IFK Helsingfors and played nine league games in the Veikkausliiga.

 In August 2019, Mansiamina joined IFK Haninge.